-On December 3, 2013 ASI spends $5,000 of cash to purchase computer equipment for use in the business.
-The effect of this transaction on its accounting equation is:
+On December 3, 2022, ASI spends $5,000 of cash to purchase computer equipment for use in the business.
+The effect of this transaction on ASI's accounting equation is:

-The accounting equation indicates that one asset increases and one asset decreases.
+The accounting equation shows that one asset increases and one asset decreases.
 Since the amount of the increase is the same as the amount of the decrease, the accounting equation remains in balance.

 This transaction is recorded in the asset accounts Equipment and Cash.
-The account increases by $5,000 and the account decreases by $5,000.
+The Equipment account increases by $5,000 and the Cash account decreases by $5,000.
 The journal entry for this transaction is: